 Also, make sure to not write too much.
 Be on point.
 2-3 paragraphs should be enough to get a potential client’s interest.
 You can, of course, also refer to your profile, where they can see your education, skills, and portfolio.

 Again, the competition is massive.
 Make sure to update the job boards daily or even twice a day and send out applications straight away.
 If a client receives 50 or more proposals to a job posting, he usually reads the first (or best) ones and contacts these freelancers for more information.

-If you see that a job posting that is online for 4 weeks and has received hundreds of proposals already, there is not much point in spending time and effort on an application.
+If you see a job posting that is online for 4 weeks and has received hundreds of proposals already, there is not much point in spending time and effort on an application.

 Also make sure to apply to many, many different jobs.
 This will take up a lot of time, but you can’t send out 2 proposals a week and expect to land your first remote job anytime soon.
 Send out as much as you can in great quality.